Molecular mechanisms of intergenerational memory

 The Marlin Lab is guided by a set of key principles:

-Science that is radical and rigorous, ambitious and meticulous
+radical and rigorous, ambitious and meticulous

 Questions that point to the service of humanity